AbstractBorderStudio/CI2024_lab2/README.md

 In every case I always got worse reults, compared to the [current algorithm](#141-ea-approach-method).

-To conclude, I would like to highlight that this algorithm can be impreved extensively and needs more fine-tuning to get even better results.
+To conclude, I would like to highlight that this algorithm can be improved extensively and needs more fine-tuning.
 In the future, I'd like to expand the code by adding alternative approches like new mutation or xover types, or even comparing the hyper-modern approach with the modern and classical one.

 # 2. Credits